LeoL6/Roblox-Admin-Panel/README.md

 # Roblox Admin Panel
-Designed and Developed by myself and Nathaniel Whitaker
+Designed and Developed by myself and Nathaniel Whitaker.
+Written completely in LUA

 # Showcase
 Overview of the panel